dzek69/bottom-line/README.md

 import get from "bottom-line-utils/get";
 ```

-Import just desired method (not recommended, tree shaking is harder):
+Import just desired method (not recommended, tree shaking is harder, but if you're sure about your bundler it's cleaner
+to import few methods this way):
 ```javascript
 import { get } from "bottom-line-utils";
 ```